vjlab/resources/README.md

  - Subject matter expert - the rest of your life

 ### Mathematical Concepts
-Recommended youtube channel: [mathematicalmonk](https://www.youtube.com/user/mathematicalmonk).
+Recommended youtube channel: [khan academy](https://www.youtube.com/user/khanacademy) for undergrad-level theory, and [mathematicalmonk](https://www.youtube.com/user/mathematicalmonk) for higher-level concepts.
 An in-depth knowledge of these concepts is not essential, unless you're aiming to specialize in that area.
 An undergraduate understanding of these is sufficient.
 Read up on the Wikipedia articles on the following, and any tutorial videos you can find.
  - Linear regression
  - Markov chains
  - Maximum likelihood
  - Bayesian statistics
  - MCMC - the most difficult of the lot.
 Don't bother if you don't need to know this.

-The domain-specific application of these to phylgenetics will be covered in tutorials available in this repo (coming soon).
+The domain-specific application of these to phylogenetics will be covered in tutorials available in this repo (coming soon).

 ### Phylogenetics Concepts
  - The Wikipedia article on [computational phylogenetics](https://en.wikipedia.org/wiki/Computational_phylogenetics) is a pretty good starting point.
 Admittedly, passive reading is a pretty dry and ineffective way to learn; there are "learn by doing"-style tutorials in the works.